 Kite flying is famous among teenagers.
 You can see colorful kites flying in the sky and children shouting “Changa Chet.”
 Also, you can see a street full of kids running after kites and playing with each other.

 Playing card is most popular in Dashain.
 Usually, family members sit together with money and get fun together.
 Also, neighbor gathers in a place and bet money while playing card.

 Decorating and cleaning home is a part of this festival too.
 Since decorating your house and welcoming goddess, Durga brings the luck to you and your family.
 Also, your relatives visit your residence, so it is good to make your house more beautiful and clean.

 4. Buying New Clothes

-Since Dashain is the joyful festival and buying new clothes is yet another essential part of the festival.
+Since Dashain is a joyful festival and buying new clothes is yet another essential part of the festival.
 Especially, purchasing new clothing brings excitement to the children.
-We see a massive crowd on clothing, shoe store.
+We see a massive crowd on clothing, shoe stores.
 Also, you can get plenty of festival sale discount at this time.